Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 Select a billing mode for the cluster.

 • Yearly/Monthly: a prepaid billing mode.
-Resources will be billed based on the service duration.
-This cost-effective mode is ideal when the duration of resource usage is predictable.
+Resources are billed based on how long you will need the resources for.
+This mode is more cost-effective when resource usage periods are predictable.

-If you choose this billing mode, you will need to set the desired duration and decide whether to enable automatic subscription renewal.
-Monthly subscriptions renew automatically every month, while yearly subscriptions renew automatically every year.
+If you choose this option, select the desired duration and decide whether to enable automatic renewal (monthly or yearly).
+Monthly subscriptions renew automatically every month, and yearly subscriptions renew automatically every year.

 • Pay-per-use: a postpaid billing mode.
-It is suitable for scenarios where resources will be billed based on usage frequency and duration.
-You can provision or delete resources at any time.
+Resources are billed based on actual usage duration.
+This mode is suitable for flexible scenarios where you may need to provision or delete resources at any time.

 Cluster Name